-Just what is it about this disorder that makes it such a problem?
+Just what is it about love obsession that makes it such a problem?
 Well, the first thing is that in any relationship, the people involved should have their own identities and should be able to follow their interests and friendships.
-However, when a partner has obsessive love disorder, it leads to difficulty in pursuing that separate identity and those interests.
+However, when a partner has difficulty with obsession, it often leads to difficulty in pursuing that separate identity and those interests.

-That's because the disorder itself often leads to delusional jealousy and overwhelming intensity.
-The partner who is suffering from it will generally become extremely jealous of everything the other partner does.
+That's because the fixation itself, and typically, the fear of being left or abandoned, often leads to jealousy and overwhelming intensity.
+The partner who is having trouble with it will generally become extremely jealous of everything the other partner does.
 They may claim to see proof of unfaithfulness in anything and everything that their partner does.
 A healthy relationship is built on trust and mutual respect, as well as the ability for each person to have their own independence.
-Obsessive love disorder makes these elements very difficult to achieve.
+When you fear abandonment extremely or fixate on a love interest, it makes these elements very difficult to achieve.

 Other symptoms include thinking excessively about the partner, need for constant reassurance, doing anything they can to constantly be in contact, limiting other social interactions or recreational activities, spending as much time as possible with the partner, and becoming extremely codependent or dependent.
-In some cases, they may not be able to keep a job because of how obsessed they are with being near their partner.
-Losing contact with family members, difficulty having friendships, or complications with relationships outside the romantic one in general can be problematic for everyday life.
+Love and obsession may be at the forefront of their life, which may cross into other areas of life, like a person's functioning and ability to engage in their job or career.
+Losing contact with family, difficulty having friendships, or complications with relationships outside the romantic one, can even occur and might be problematic for everyday life.

 How Obsessive Love Differs from Healthy Love